basarat/ped/README.md

 npm install ped -g
 ```

-Run it:
+Run it from the directory you want to serve up:
 ```
-ped -p .
+ped
 ```

 Now open it in your favorite browser (pssst `chrome`) at the URL mentioned in your console.